CRP - Coronary Heart Disease Test

 • If CRP is higher than 3.0 mg/L, a person is at high risk.

 C-reactive protein levels are used mainly as an indication of inflammation.
 Measuring and charting C-Reactive Protein levels can prove useful in determining disease progress or the effectiveness of treatments.
-Blood has been traditionally collected in a serum-separating tube and analyzed in a medical laboratory.
-Landmark Diagnostics has developed a revolutionary new way to collect, store, and transport micro-sample blood specimens for laboratory analysis using a patented blood collection card.
+Blood has been traditionally collected in a serum-separating tube and analyzed in a medical laboratory, however, today labs have developed a revolutionary new way to collect, store, and transport micro-sample blood specimens for laboratory analysis using a patented blood collection card.
 It supersedes all previous collection methods in its ease of use and accuracy.

-The New Century Diagnostics high sensitivity C-Reactive Protein Test provides the same clinical results that can be obtained from a local laboratory, but without the inconvenience of keeping an appointment and the need to draw blood from the arm.
+The high sensitivity C-Reactive Protein Test provides the same clinical results that can be obtained from a local laboratory, but without the inconvenience of keeping an appointment and the need to draw blood from the arm.
 The process is very quick and virtually painless.

 A special finger lancet is supplied in the Blood Collection Kit.
-With it, four drops of blood are taken from a micro-nick of the finger, placed on a special collection card to dry, inserted into the special mailer provided, and then sent (postage paid) to New Century Diagnostics' CLIA certified laboratory for analysis.
-Test results are mailed to you in approximately 5 days.
+With it, four drops of blood are taken from a micro-nick of the finger, placed on a special collection card to dry, inserted into the special mailer provided, and then sent (postage paid) to a CLIA certified laboratory for analysis.
+Allow 5-7 days for delivery of your sample to the lab and an additional 3-5 days for processing.
+You will receive an email when your results are available online at https://www.dbslabportal.com/.
+Total turnaround time is approximately 3 weeks.

 View a sample lab report CRP Test Lab Results

-2. Wash hands with warm water and dry thoroughly
+3. Wash hands with warm water and dry thoroughly.
+Clean with alcohol pad.

-3. Remove blue tip from lancet and hold lancet steady, press down until it clicks then release
+4. Remove cap from lancet and hold lancet steady, press down on side of fingertip pad

-4. Drip blood from fingertip to fill the box on collection card - about 4 drops
+5. Drip blood from fingertip to fill the middle circle of collection device - about 4 drops